Review: Postscript by Cory McCarthy

 When Beth March is found dead in the woods on New Year’s Day, her sisters vow to uncover her murderer.

 Suspects abound.
 There’s the neighbor who has feelings for not one but two of the girls.
 Meg’s manipulative best friend.
 Amy’s flirtatious mentor.
 And Beth’s lionhearted first love.
-But it doesn’t take … Continue reading
+But it doesn’t take the … Continue reading

 MMGM Review: Wildflower Emily by Lydia Corry